In

 H‑1B – Specialty Occupation WorkersEB3 visa usa

-• For: Degree- or equivalent-holding workers with a special occupation experience (e.g. engineering, IT, accounting) and a US job offer.
+• For: Degree- or equivalent-holding workers with special occupation experience (e.g., engineering, IT, accounting) and a US job offer.
 Travel StateNova Credit

 Process:

-• Employer registers and enters lottery.
-If selected, labor condition application (LCA) filed.
+• Employer registers and enters the lottery.
+If selected, a labor condition application (LCA) filed.
 Employer files Form I‑129 with USCIS.
-Applicant picks up visa at U.S. consulate if abroad.
+Applicant picks up a visa at the U.S. consulate if abroad.

-Pros: Dual intent allowed; spouse (H‑4) may work if qualifying conditions met.
+Pros: Dual intent allowed; spouse (H‑4) may work if qualifying conditions are met.

 L‑1 – Intracompany Transferee